-The charity aims to provide quick and efficient care for the animals of Salford and with lockdown 2.0 coming into place and the nights becoming increasingly darker and colder, more animals are at risk.
+The charity aims to provide quick and efficient care for the animals of Salford and with lockdown 2.0 coming into place and the nights becoming darker and colder, more animals are at risk.

 Donations are always gratefully received by Animals in Distress.
-Pet food; saleable goods for the charity shops or
+Pet food, saleable goods for the charity shops or

-Animals In Distress 24 hour emergency service can be contacted on 07850 605283.
+Animals In Distress runs a 24-hour emergency service on 07850 605283.

 More information can be found here